About The Event

 Name Affiliation Country

 H.E.
-Ghada Eltahir Mudawi UN Resident Coordinator in Kuwait Kuwait
+Ambassador Ghada Eltahir Mudawi UN Resident Coordinator in Kuwait Kuwait

 GENERAL CHAIRS